FranzEricSchneider/FranzEricSchneider.github.io/index.md

 Fire arts, soccer, music.

-One last random thing, if you use git and have access to any large repositories, do yourself a favor and run `gource` on one of them, then sit back and enjoy it for a while.
+One last random thing - if you use git and have access to any large repositories with a lot of contributors, do yourself a favor and run `gource` on one of them, then sit back and enjoy it for a while.
 This is a wonderful tool.

 ---